 Even if you do not hike the trail to the Natural Bridge its worth driving up here to get a unique view of Death Valley and the Badwater area.

 Racetrack Playa is well worth visiting as this is one of the park’s main highlights – it is located in the central part of Death Valley National Park about 35 miles South West of Scotty’s Castle.
-Many tourists never make it here due to the 27 mile rough isolated dirt road; Park rangers encourage 4wd high clearance vehicles only.
+Many tourists never make it here due to the 27 mile rough isolated dirt road; Park rangers encourage 4wd high clearance vehicles only with heavy duty tires.
 With that said this is NOT a 4wd road.
 27 miles of this distance is on improved dirt roads – during our multiple visits we have NEVER experienced any deep sand – the entire dirt road is on a hard base.
 Nearly all of this road is extremely rocky – but for the most part these rocks are fairly small.

 Contrary to what is published, there is some cell service on this road (we have used it for data successfully) – on sections that make the drop down the grade to the Racetrack Playa.
 And this is surprisingly with ATT who pretty much has nonexistent coverage in rural California.
+T Mobile?
+Forget about it.

 Should you want to take a virtual drive of this entire road, you can do so here: